 Step 5: Duplicate & Print

-When the design is to your liking, select all parts (circle, image, and text) and group them together by choosing Object > Group (CTRL/CMD + G).
+When the design is to your liking, select all parts (circle, image, and text) and group them together by choosing Object > Group (keyboard shortcut: CTRL+G on a PC or CMD+G on a Mac).

 Duplicate the design as needed.
 (I like to print an entire page full to make good use of the transparency film.)